 PRINTERS: We have color laser printers on each floor.
 Print outs are $.10 for black and white, $.50 for color.
 You can print to our printers from home or from your own laptop.
 Save your file and upload it through our Remote Printing site.
 You can then print out the job within 24 hours of sending it.

-3D PRINTING: Our two Lulzbot Mini 3D printers were purchased for the library by the Fremont Library Foundation.
+3D PRINTING: Our two Lulzbot Mini 3D printers were purchased for the library by the Friends and Foundation.
 Fremont patrons are welcome to submit designs that the library will print for free.
 Learn more here.

-DIGITAL CONVERSION STATION: Our new iMac station allows you to convert your analog media—VHS videocassettes and audiocassettes—to digital files at no cost.
+DIGITAL CONVERSION STATION: Our iMac station allows you to convert your analog media—VHS videocassettes and audiocassettes—to digital files at no cost.
 Files are converted in real time.
 You will need to bring headphones and a USB device or a blank disc to save your files.
 This station is for digital conversion only, and is equipped with the following software: